Probing CP and flavor violation in neutral kaon decays with ALPs: Phenomenology

 The results of the previous section can have interesting phenomenological consequences in the context of experimental searches.
 In regions of parameter space where the ALP is long-lived and escapes detection, i.e. $m_a \lesssim 0.1\,$GeV, the strongest existing bounds on kaon decays are

 where the range in Eq. (\ref{eq:NA62}) corresponds to $X$ masses in the range $0-110\,\text{MeV}$.
 In \Fig{fig:numeric_rates}, we plot the $K^+$ and $K_L$ decay rates for several scenarios in which the $K_L$ three-body rate is larger than the $K_L$ two-body rate.
 The charged kaon decays constraints $f/c\gtrsim 10^5\,$GeV (NA62 bound in Eq. (\ref{eq:NA62})), while the constraint due to neutral three-body decays is significantly weaker, $f/c\gtrsim 10^2\,$GeV (E391a bound in Eq. (\ref{eq:K_pi0pi0a_bound})), where $c$ is a single Wilson coefficient needed to realize the different scenarios, see \App{app:MFV_details} for more details.
-In these types of searches, the charged kaon decay typically leads to a more stringent bound, since the rate is insensitive to the $CP$ properties of the flavor-violating coupling - see \Sec{sec:GN_bound}.
-In addition, it benefits from an enhancement due to the larger available phase space.
+In these types of searches, the charged kaon decay typically leads to a more stringent bound, since the rate is insensitive to the $CP$ properties of the flavor-violating coupling.
+In addition, it benefits from an enhancement due to the larger available phase space, see \Sec{sec:GN_bound}.
 In these types of models, an improved bound on $\text{Br}[K_L \to \pi^0\,\pi^0\, X]$, which is currently the weakest of the three, could lead to significantly stronger constraint compared to the constraint coming from $K_L \to \pi^0\, X$.
+In order to be competitive with bounds from charged kaon decay, the bound on $\text{Br}[K_L \to \pi^0\pi^0\,X]$ should be $\mathcal{O}(10^3)$ stronger than the bound on $\text{Br}[K^+ \to \pi^+\,X]$ for $m_a \lesssim 0.1\,\text{GeV}$, namely around $10^{-13}$, see \Fig{fig:numeric_rates}.
+However, as long as the ALP remains sufficiently long-lived, for ALPs with masses closer to the pion mass that requirement gets weaker as $K_L \to \pi^0\pi^0\,X$ becomes comparable or even dominant over the charged decay in some models, see \Fig{fig:GN}.
 There is currently no direct bound on $\text{Br}[K_L \to \pi^+\,\pi^-\, X]$.
 The different experimental signature in such a search could be potentially cleaner due to the stability of charged pions compared to their neutral counterpart.